JustAjani/Knight-s-Conquest/README.md

 ---

+## August 3, 2024

+- **Enemy AI Update:** I removed the `update_flip` function in the enemy class because it was interuption the flip logic in other states.
+By centralizing the flip logic within each state and using consistent timing checks, conflicting flip commands are avoided and ensure that the enemy's behavior is more predictable and controlled.

 ## Contributing
 Feel free to contribute or suggest improvements through issues or pull requests.
 All contributions are welcomed!

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed - see the [LICENSE.md](LICENSE.md) file for details.